 Questions about Clustering, (Scaling and High-Availability) Features:

 Questions about Spring:

-Quartz is a job scheduling system that can be integrated with, or used along side virtually any other software system.
+Quartz is a job scheduling library that can be integrated with, or used along side virtually any other software system.
 The term "job scheduler" seems to conjure different ideas for different people.
-As you read this tutorial, you should be able to get a firm idea of what we mean when we use this term, but in short, a job scheduler is a system that is responsible for executing (or notifying) other software components when a pre-determined (scheduled) time arrives.
+As you read the tutorial, you should be able to get a firm idea of what we mean when we use this term, but in short, a job scheduler is a service component that is responsible for executing (or notifying) other software components when a pre-determined (scheduled) time arrives.

 Quartz is quite flexible, and contains multiple usage paradigms that can be used separately or together, in order to achieve your desired behavior, and enable you to write your code in the manner that seems most 'natural' to your project.